yueliu1999/Awesome-Jailbreak-on-LLMs/README.md

 ## Reference

-If you find this repository helpful to your research, it is really appreciated to cite our papers. :sparkles:
+If you find this repository helpful for your research, we would greatly appreciate it if you could cite our papers. :sparkles:

 ```
 @article{liuyue_GuardReasoner,